IronWifi/docs/README.md

 # IronWifi Documentation

-- This is IronWifi documentation's GitHub repository, in case you see an error or a possible improvement,please pull a request.
+- This is IronWifi documentation's GitHub repository, in case you see an error or a possible improvement, please pull a request or open an issue.
 Any contribution is appreciated.

 # API Quickstart